wycl16514/golang-bitcoin-core-merkle-tree/Merkle tree details.md

 If someone want to proof L is include in P, then he can provide R and P, then we compute L, then connect L and R to compute the hash and check the result is P or not.
-Let's do some code instead of only talking, since computer need code to run, create a folder named merkle tree and create a file with name merkle_tree.go and have following code, the first method we write is how to connect give two hash together and compute their parent hash:
+Let's do some code instead of only talking, since computer need code to run, create a folder named merkle tree and create a file with name merkle_tree.go and have following code, the first method we write is how to connect give two hash together and compute their parent hash, this is the step 4 aboved:
 ```go
 package merkletree